UNDERSTANDING THE BASICS - SKIN TONES VS UNDER TONES

 Your undertone can either be cool (reds, pinks and blues), neutral, olive (neutral / green ) or warm (gold, yellow, peach).

 - The easy method to figuring out your undertone is to see whether gold or silver jewellery would suit you better (as in, make your skin brighter) but I personally don’t like that method.

 - You can also look at your veins on your arm.
 Are they more blue?
 Then you probably have a pink undertone (cool).
 If they look green, then you have either an olive, yellow or neutral undertone.

 - My personal favourite method is to wear a white towel around your body and preferably wrap another white towel around your hair.
 Then compare your chest and neck area to the white of your towel.
 Again, if you are more red or pinkish, you are a cool undertone.
 If your skin compares more yellow, then you have a warm undertone.
 If you still can't decide after trying a few methods, you're probably a neutral undertone or olive undertone.
 Olive undertones fall more green than anything else.

 So the MAC foundations made it easy for you to pick your shade because the letter refers to your undertone and the number refers essentially to the shade of your skin tone.

 C – Cool

 W – Warm

-So, if you’re a warm undertone – gold, yellow, olive – you use the NC or C foundations.
-If you’re a cool undertone – reds, pinks, blues – you use the NW, or W foundations.
+So, if you’re a warm undertone – gold, yellow, olive – you use the NC, C or N foundations.
+If you’re a cool undertone – reds, pinks, blues – you use the NW, N or W foundations.

 The same method works for your MAC concealers as well.
 However, if you’re suffering from discolouration underneath your eyes, again check the colour of that area.
 Many people use NW concealers to cancel out or essentially neutralise the green in the undertones of their eyes, while their face is an NC.